 About the checklist ~

-The checklist is updated with ideas for starting this school year now that COVID has changed our lives.
+The checklist is updated with ideas for starting the school year.

 Keep in mind there are so many variables with schools and precautions, so you’ll find an editable version!
 You can add more details to the lists.